asmagill/hs._asm.axuielement/Reference_Core.md

  * `includeErrors` - an optional boolean, default false, that specifies whether attribute names which generate an error when retrieved are included in the returned results.

 Returns:
- * a table with key-value pairs corresponding to the attributes of the accessibility object.
+ * a table with key-value pairs corresponding to the attributes of the accessibility object or nil and an error string if an accessibility error occurred

 - - -